Q: Why do Muslims believe that Jesus did not die on the cross?

 This was the belief of the Christians.
-And there was no reason or revelation for Muhammad and the Muslims to believe any other interpretation and meaning.
+This was also what Muhammad believed!
+There was no reason or revelation for Muhammad and the Muslims to believe any other interpretation and meaning.

-Only after 4:157 was revealed, many years later, did Muslims begin to catch on that there could be a problem between Sura 19:33, (revealed in Mecca when Muhammad was weak, cajoling and persuading Christians to join him) and Sura 4, (revealed in Madina, when he had become powerful and turned hostile against the Christians who rejected his teachings}.
+Smarter modern Muslims today, begin to catch on that there could be a problem between Sura 19:33, (revealed in Mecca when Muhammad was weak, cajoling and persuading Christians to join him) and Sura 4, (revealed in Madina, when he had become powerful and turned hostile against the Christians who rejected his teachings}.
 It was tit-for-tat.
-“You reject my teaching…well, now I’m stronger than you, I’ll reject your teaching.”
+“You rejected my teaching…well, now I’m stronger than you, boom, 4:157, I reject your teaching.”

-Due to the problem of Sura 19:33, Muslims deny the clear reading of this verse and are forced to engineer this false interpretation instead:
+Due to the problem of Sura 19:33, smart modern Muslims deny the clear reading of this verse and are forced to engineer this false interpretation instead:

 Birth==>Raised to heaven==>Return to earth ==>Death==>Resurrection